 While recovering from tibial tubercle transfer, it’s essential that the bone heal before the patient bears any weight, and patients must use crutches for the first six weeks following surgery.
 A continuous passive motion machine (CPM) is used at home to help prevent stiffness from developing in the joint and to minimize the development of scar tissue, it moves the knee without involving the patient’s muscles.
 The affected leg remains in a brace except when the CPM is in use.
 Adhering to these guidelines is critical to the success of the surgery.

 Four weeks after the operation, an experienced physical therapist at the Patellofemoral Center at HSS evaluates the patient’s progress.
 Provided that the healing is progressing as anticipated and the quadriceps muscle is sufficiently strong, physical therapy and weight bearing begins at six weeks.
-Other measures that can help speed recovery from tibial tubercle transfer include devices that provide electric stimulation to the Quad muscle, a bone stimulator, and Game Ready®, a machine that compresses and cools the leg, thereby reducing swelling and pain.
+Other measures that can help speed recovery from tibial tubercle transfer include devices that provide electric stimulation to the quadriceps muscle, a bone stimulator, and Game Ready®, a machine that compresses and cools the leg, thereby reducing swelling and pain.
 (Insurance does not presently cover the cost of these devices.)